besnoi/pyApps/src/Urban Dictionary/ReadMe.md

 ## Synopsis

-Enter a URL to scan, a depth and the app will crawl all the links it can find based on the depth
+The app gives you all the definitions for a given word straight from the Urban Dictionary API

 ## Installation